Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Get a certain score and you pass.
 There are no ribbons for finishing in any certain percentile.
 As such, you really need to focus your limited time and effort where you’re going to get the most proverbial bang for your buck.

 So I like that Studicata doesn’t waste your time with rarely tested topics or mass amounts of detail.
-They focus your efforts on highly-tested topics, with extra emphasis on learning how to get questions right.
+They focus your efforts on highly-tested topics, with extra emphasis on learning how to get questions right (similar to BarMax and Kaplan).

 The course overall does feel lean.
 There is no doubt about that.
 At its core, it consists of video lessons, outlines and practice problems.
 However, you really don’t need much more than that.